janKekanSan/jankekansan.github.io/pages/poka/ale-li-nanpa-en.md

 If you want to see more from me, subscribe, hit the bell, and learn Toki Pona!

+Look at the other work too- it should be on a card right now!

 And let me know in the comments: Are you in a computer?
 Are you numbers?

 Thanks to jan Tekinowi for the front picture, and thanks to jan Sa for the words you can read!